The-OpenROAD-Project/OpenLane/docs/source/digital_guide.rst

 ``DESIGN_IS_CORE`` controls the metal levels used for power routing, set it to ``false`` to use only lower levels.

+.. todo:: Define what IS_CORE and is not core is. match the documentation

 ``FP_PDN_CORE_RING`` is set to ``false`` to disable a power ring around the macro block.

 ``RT_MAX_LAYER`` set to ``met4`` to limit metal layers allowed for routing.